DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [Istio community launches Istio data plane mode Ambient Mesh without sidecar proxy](https://mp.weixin.qq.com/s/JpLPuqbPggXsQzFR5pii8A)

      [Ambient Mesh](https://github.com/istio/istio/tree/experimental-ambient) separates the data plane agent from the application pod and deploys it independently, completely solving the coupling problem between mesh infrastructure and application deployment.
-     Through the introduction of zero trust tunnel (ztunnel) and Waypoint proxy (waypoint proxy) to achieve zero trust and reduce the resource occupation of the grid, it can also seamlessly interoperate with the sidecar mode, reducing the user's operation and maintenance costs.
+     Through the introduction of zero trust tunnel (ztunnel) and Waypoint proxy (waypoint proxy) to achieve zero trust and reduce the resource occupation of the mesh, it can also seamlessly interoperate with the sidecar mode, reducing the user's operation and maintenance costs.

 - [Istio v1.14 release](https://istio.io/latest/news/releases/1.14.x/announcing-1.14/change-notes/)